the-turing-way/the-turing-way/book/website/community-handbook/onboarding-offboarding/offboarding-core-team.md

 If applicable, see [TPS Project Management Repository](https://github.com/alan-turing-institute/tps-project-management) about being onboarded onto the Tools, Practices, and Systems programme more broadly at the Alan Turing Institute.
 Other research teams and/or groups may have their own onboarding practices and/or repositories (i.e. the [Research Application Manager (RAM) team](https://github.com/alan-turing-institute/research-application-management) or [Community Management (CM) team](https://github.com/alan-turing-institute/open-community-building)).

 ## Capturing Institutional Knowledge
-The Research Community Manager will schedule an offboarding call with you
+The Research Community Manager or Research Project Manager will schedule an offboarding call with you in order to

 ### If member of working group

 ### If member of Turing staff team